-This Cannoli Layer Cake is a light, moist cinnamon cake filled with a mascarpone and ricotta filling, then frosted with mascarpone frosting.
-It’s covered in mini chocolate chips for a treat that has all the best parts of a cannoli in one delicious cake!
+This Cannoli Layer Cake is a light, moist cinnamon cake filled with mascarpone & ricotta filling, then frosted with mascarpone frosting!
+Covered in mini chocolate chips, this treat has all the best parts of a cannoli in one delicious cake!

 CINNAMON CAKE LAYERS